jeyabalajis/aws-certified-sa-pro-notes/docs/compute/ecs_lambda.md

 Can set a “reserved concurrency” at the function level (=limit)
 • Each invocation over the concurrency limit will trigger a “Throttle”

+> **Default burst concurrency for Lambda is between 500-3000 requests per second (depending on region).** _For RPS beyond this, and especially for serving files, choose EFS over Lambda or S3._ _EFS provides 10000+ requests per second typically._

 ### Asynchronous processing
 > Lambda – Asynchronous Invocation: S3, SNS, CloudWatch Events